top of page

 NOTE

-As a general rule, aways be wary of fake & scam tarot accounts online.
-There are always fake accounts popping up.
-Rest assured, I will never send you direct messages on social media or reach out to offer you tarot services or readings.
+As a general rule, be wary of fake accounts online.
+Rest assured, I will never send you direct messages on social media or reach out to offer you services.
 If someone does contact you using my name or brand, please ignore it, report it, or block it.
 It isn't me.

 ~ Tina